-Your term paper can be either an extended historiographic essay (on a topic other than that chosen for your brief historiographic essay) or a primary source research paper.
+Term Paper: Your term paper (40 percent) can be either an extended historiographic essay or a research paper.

-I will base your grade primarily on your essay's accuracy, clarity, logic, and use of evidence.
-But I will also take into consideration such "technical" matters as grammar and use of proper citation form.
+I will base your grade primarily on the accuracy, clarity, and logic of your essay, but I will also take into consideration such "technical" matters as grammar and use of proper citation form.

 The term paper is due at our scheduled final exam time, Weds, 11 December, by 6 pm.